Roofing Services in San Antonio, Texas

 Texas homeowner insurance increasingly uses percentage-based wind/hail deductibles — commonly 1–2% of dwelling coverage.
 On a $300,000 home, a 2% deductible means $6,000 out of pocket before coverage applies.
 Nearly half of Texas roof claims were closed without payment in 2024 due to higher deductibles, cosmetic-damage exclusions, and the shift from replacement cost to actual cash value policies.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed San Antonio roofing pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent San Antonio roofing provider.

 Check your attic for daylight, wet insulation, or active water entry.
 Place buckets under leaks and move valuables away.
 After hail events, check for ceiling stains, bubbling paint, or dripping — these indicate roof damage even if you can't see it from outside.